evhub/rabbit/README.md

 ```
 debug [on|off]		# Turns verbose debug output on and off
 clear				# Clears the console
-run <filename>		# Runs code from a file
-save <filename>		# Saves all commands in this interactive session to a file
 assert <expression>	# Raises an error if <expression> isn't true
 do <expression>		# Skips over statement evaluation and just does <expression>
 del <variable>		# Manually deletes the variable <variable>
 make <definition>	# Tags a definition as pre-compilation
 def <definition>	# Performs a definition, even if the variable name is already defined
 ```

 #### Other Rabbits